 To follow the course well, you should have some basic knowledge about solving constrained and unconstrained optimization problems, integral calculus and probability theory (especially continuous random variables).
-Furthermore, you should be familiar with basic microeconomic concepts such as General Equilibrium, and basic econometric concepts such as Instrumental Variables.
+Furthermore, you should be familiar with basic microeconomic concepts such as General Equilibrium, and basic econometric concepts such as regression analysis and instrumental variables.

 The main topics covered are:

 - The History of International Trade since the Industrial Revolution.

 - Ricardian Trade Theory, from Ricardo to Eaton-Kortum.